Jewish Community Foundation of San Diego

 Overview

 Founded in 1967, the Jewish Community Foundation of San Diego is the oldest community foundation in the San Diego region.
-With $850 million in assets under management as of 2024, JCF has facilitated over $2.1 billion in grants since its inception, distributing 134,000+ grants to approximately 8,000 organizations worldwide.
+With more than $800 million in assets under management as of 2024, JCF has facilitated over $2 billion in grants since its inception, distributing 135,000+ grants to over 9,000 organisations worldwide.
 The foundation's mission is to "build flourishing Jewish communities and advance sustainable, just, and vibrant societies in San Diego, Israel, nationally, and around the globe."
 Operating primarily as a donor-advised fund platform, JCF enables individuals and families to establish charitable funds and recommend grants to qualified nonprofits.
-The foundation also provides capacity-building programs for Jewish organizations through its Endowment Leadership Institute (ELI) and Governance Leadership Institute (GLI), which have helped generate over $200 million in legacy commitments.
-In January 2024, Jeremy Pearl was appointed as President and CEO, continuing the foundation's evolution in strategic philanthropy.
+The foundation also provides capacity-building programmes for Jewish organisations through its Endowment Leadership Institute (ELI) and Governance Leadership Institute (GLI), which have helped generate over $200 million in legacy commitments.
+In January 2024, Jeremy Pearl was appointed as President and CEO, beginning his service in March 2024, continuing the foundation's evolution in strategic philanthropy.

 Funding Priorities